y-scope/yscope-log-viewer/docs/src/user-guide/reference-url-parameters.md

 - **Search parameters** (after `?`).
 - **Hash parameters** (after `#`).

+## General rules

+- Boolean values should use `true`/`false` strings.
+- Empty or falsy values should be automatically removed from the URL.

 ## Search parameters

 Search parameters appear after the `?` in the URL, and are used to initialize the log viewer.